In my career as a software engineer, I met some great programmers and learned lots from them.

 The candidate needs to pass several rounds before getting the offer.
 The good news is that software engineers and other IT positions are still in very high demand.

-For the interview process, the book: Cracking The Coding Interview will save you much time, it is a very detail guide for applying for jobs as a programmer.
+For the interview process, the book: Cracking The Coding Interview will save you much time; it is a very detailed guide for applying for jobs as a programmer.

 As for the resume, owning or contributions to great open-source projects will be a spot, some Kernel programmers will just list the patch number in resume.